Filling in Your Application

 - If your first language is not English, describe any opportunities you have had to use English (such as an English-speaking school or work with a company that uses English).

-Remember that for most admissions tutors a large volume of applications will cross their desk.
+Remember that for most admissions tutors a large volume of applications will be on their screen or cross their desk.

 - Many applicants will get advice about how to write the statement and see model examples.